 No community, of course, can be totally risk-free in today's society.
 Students, faculty, staff and visitors are partners in creating an atmosphere that is safe and conducive for learning.
-Everyone is asked to assist in making the campus a safe place by being alert to suspicious situations or persons and by reporting them to Campus Safety.
+Everyone is asked to assist in making the campus a safe place by being alert to suspicious situations or persons and by reporting them to District Safety & Security.

-- If you are the victim or witness to any violation of the law, such as assault, robbery, overt sexual behavior, etc., immediately contact Campus Safety or call 911.
+If you are the victim or witness to any violation of the law, such as assault, robbery, overt sexual behavior, etc., immediately contact District Safety & Security or call 911.

-- Do not attempt to apprehend or interfere with the criminal except in the case of self defense.
-Do Not Take Any Unnecessary Chances!
+Do not attempt to apprehend or interfere with the criminal except in the case of self defense.

-- If a person becomes disruptive (violent, threatening, bizarre behavior), immediately notify your supervisor and contact Campus Safety.
+If a person becomes disruptive (violent, threatening, bizarre behavior), immediately notify your supervisor and contact District Safety & Security.

 The district contributes toward crime prevention and security awareness through the following:

 Escort program - Safety officers and student security assistants are available to escort persons on campus, particularly during hours of darkness.